CFD Trading in Singapore: What Is CFD & How Do You Choose a Brokerage?

 Most of the brokers offer the standard CFD assets we talked about above — shares, indices, commodities and forex (typically includes cryptocurrencies) — but at different scales.

+Other CFD brokers may specialise in specific forms of CFDs.
+For example, Oanda is huge on forex and cryptocurrencies.
 If you’re interested in forex trading in particular, there are several other players that focus on that, and you can read about those in our guide to forex trading in Singapore.

 In any case, it’s best to choose only from the more established CFD brokers as there’s not a whole lot of regulation in the CFD field in Singapore (yet).
 If you’re considering a broker that’s not on this list, make sure you look them up on the MAS Financial Institutions Directory first.